DataManagementLab/pretix-landing-pages/README.md

 ### 1.3.
 Landing Page for Organizers
 To upload an organizer specific landingpage, go to your organizer's control page.
 Then select the navigation item `Landingpage`.
 You can now upload your `index.html` and additional files.
-To make your custom landingpage visible select the `Enable Plugin` button.
+To make your custom landingpage visible select the `Use custom landing page` button.

 <img src="Screenshots/LandingPageSettings.png">